-It is estimated that 1,000,000 adults in Virginia are living with chronic kidney disease (CKD).
-Of these individuals, approximately 900,000 remain undiagnosed.
+It is estimated that 1,075,000 adults in Virginia and DC are living with chronic kidney disease (CKD), but only 175,000 are aware that their kidneys are impaired.
 The majority of people at risk for CKD do not receive the recommended testing.
 African Americans, Hispanics, Native Americans, and other communities of color are disproportionately affected by CKD and significant disparities in care exist in these communities.

 The National Kidney Foundation (NKF) is introducing a Collective Impact strategy to develop and advance equitable strategies to improve CKD testing and diagnosis in primary care.
-The Ending Disparities Summit will convene stakeholders to participate in a series of “Learning in Action” meetings.
-During these meetings participants will:
+Over the summer/early fall 2022, NKF convened stakeholders to participate work groups that focused on:

-- Analyze the prevalence of undiagnosed chronic kidney disease (CKD) in Virginia and DC, and its impact on patient outcomes, healthcare costs and health inequities.
+- Analyzed the prevalence of undiagnosed chronic kidney disease (CKD) in Virginia and DC, and its impact on patient outcomes, healthcare costs and health inequities

-- Discuss strategies and approaches that can be employed to improve CKD recognition and care in primary care settings
+- Discussed strategies and approaches that can be employed to improve CKD recognition and care in primary care settings

-- Develop a strategy to incorporate CKD testing and diagnosis into community wellness and prevention practices
+- Developed a strategy to incorporate CKD testing and diagnosis into community wellness and prevention practices

-- Develop strategies to advance CKD awareness through community engagement and to ensure that health care providers are aware of the community resources available to delay CKD progression
+- Developed strategies to advance CKD awareness through community engagement and to ensure that health care providers are aware of the community resources available to delay CKD progression

-From these Learning in Action meetings, NKF and partners will develop a road map to drive a cultural shift in primary care — toward increasing the early diagnosis and management of CKD, especially in communities where the burden of CKD is felt most acutely.
-This strategy will be shared at a final stakeholders’ summit, to be held in Fall 2022.
+From these Learning and Action meetings, NKF and partners are developing a road map to drive a cultural shift in primary care — toward increasing the early diagnosis and management of CKD, especially in communities where the burden of CKD is felt most acutely.
+This strategy will be shared at a stakeholders’ summit, to be held November 10, 2022.